Alignable Spam – How To Delete Alignable

 How To Get Alignable To Stop Spamming Your Contacts In Your Name

 There isn’t a way to do this.
 I AM SORRY!!!
 You cannot stop them.
 This is the worst part.
-And it is why their business model is flawed.
-My advice is to just click that unsubscribe button on that first e-mail invitation you get, delete the email, and don’t look back.
-If you have experienced this, I would send an e-mail out to all of your clients to try to save them if you can.
+And it is why their business model is flawed and so horrible.
+If you have experienced Alignable spamming your contacts, I would send an e-mail out to all of your clients and contacts to try to save them if you can.
 You can also send them a link to this article if you wish.
 It is hard to admit that you made this mistake, but it is a very easy one to make, and if you don’t tell them, they will experience months of anguish.
 Don’t feel bad for being duped.
 I am the world’s best skeptic, especially since I am in the industry, yet even so, out of politeness to my very loved client, I was sucked in.

 Good Luck!
 This article gets 1000 views in Google each month, so you can be sure, you are not alone!